 Volvo Cars sees 18% decline in global sales in December amid chip shortage

-Volvo Cars sees 18% decline in global sales in December amid chip shortage1 min read .
-Updated: 06 Jan 2022, 09:39 AM IST
+Volvo Cars sees 18% decline in global sales in December amid chip shortage

 Volvo Cars' sales in Europe dropped 15.1% in December last year while they fell 26.7% in the US.